HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Static Site Generators

-SSGs are the technology that performs the pre-rendering, which makes them a natural starting point for our analysis.
+SSGs are the technology that performs the prerendering, which makes them a natural starting point for our analysis.
 Keep in mind not all Static Site Generators leave a fingerprint.
 Tools like 11ty, for example, don't leave any trace by default, so they aren't reflected in this dataset.

 {{ figure_markup(
-  image="pre-rendered-static-site-generators.png",
+  image="prerendered-static-site-generators.png",
-  caption="Static Site Generator usage for Pre-rendered sites.", description="Bar chart showing the static site generator usage for pre-rendered sites.
+  caption="Static Site Generator usage for Prerendered sites.", description="Bar chart showing the static site generator usage for prerendered sites.
 In 2024, Hugo is used by 18% of mobile pages, Next.js is used by 13% and Astro is used by 5%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1868506505&format=interactive", sheets_gid="1131487846", sql_file="ssg.sql"
   )
 }}

-We see Hugo leading the Pre-rendering category by a sizable margin for the past 3 years.
+We see Hugo leading the Prerendering category by a sizable margin for the past 3 years.
 Hugo is known for being a fast and flexible SSG with a community that values performance so it's not surprising to see it at the top of the list.

-Next.js continues its dominance on the web and is steadily closing the gap on Hugo in the Pre-rendering category.
-It's worth noting that with our scoring, we're considering almost all known Hugo sites as Pre-rendered, whereas Next.js needs multiple indicators to be considered Pre-rendered.
+Next.js continues its dominance on the web and is steadily closing the gap on Hugo in the Prerendering category.
+It's worth noting that with our scoring, we're considering almost all known Hugo sites as Prerendered, whereas Next.js needs multiple indicators to be considered Prerendered.

-Meanwhile, Jekyll, Gatsby, and Hexo have seen stable or declining usage in the Pre-rendered category, which reflects the reduced development going into these frameworks.
+Meanwhile, Jekyll, Gatsby, and Hexo have seen stable or declining usage in the Prerendered category, which reflects the reduced development going into these frameworks.

 Docusaurus is on a steady rise which is impressive considering it's only used for documentation.

 The real stand out here is Astro though which grew 3x in 2024\!
-It's now a major player in the Pre-rendered category and could become the dominant framework if this trend continues.
+It's now a major player in the Prerendered category and could become the dominant framework if this trend continues.

 Let's take a look at the Hybrid category: